-Using a sender ID is an effective way to enhance communication with your customers.
+Using a sender ID is an effective way to enhance communication with your customers, as well as build trust and loyalty.
 Choosing the right type to suit your business’ needs, however, can be a complex decision to make.

 We will break down what each type of sender ID is in Australia, their benefits and drawbacks, as well as share some tips on how to align these to your use cases.
 And, if you’re a visual learner, refer to our handy infographic to tie it all together.